awsdocs/amazon-transcribe-developer-guide/doc_source/access-control-overview.md

   For more information about using IAM to delegate permissions, see [Access Management](http://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-For more information about using identity\-based policies with Amazon Transcribe, see [Using Identity\-based Polices \(IAM Policies\) for Amazon Transcribe](access-control-managing-permissions.md)\.
+For more information about using identity\-based policies with Amazon Transcribe, see [Using Identity\-based Policies \(IAM Policies\) for Amazon Transcribe](access-control-managing-permissions.md)\.
 For more information about users, groups, roles, and permissions, see [Identities \(Users, Groups, and Roles\)](http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html) in the *IAM User Guide*\.

 ### Resource\-Based Policies<a name="access-control-manage-access-intro-resource-policies"></a>